GPS Learn to Row Academy – 3 Month programme for new rowers for $250:

 Account Name – “GPS2 Membership”

 4c.
-Turn up on the relevant Saturday for the first session around 7:45 for the initial registration process.
-All other sessions will start at 8:00 am on the following Saturday mornings.
+Turn up on the relevant Saturday for the first session around 8:15 for the initial registration process.
+All other sessions will start at 8:30 am on the following Saturday mornings.
+We usually finish each lesson from 10:30 to 11:00.

 At the end of the 4 lessons, all students will be offered advanced Learn to Row lessons in the Transition Squad for an extra 2 months after they have finished the LTR lessons.
 The Transition Lessons are held at a time that suits the graduates from that month’s intake.
 The club will provide a dedicated coach for advanced lessons, focusing on endurance and continuous rowing.
 Once the students have completed the transition lessons, they will be “graduated” to a recreational rowing programme and be eligible to become full-time members of the club.
 We believe that this will provide a much better quality of training for students, and help develop a better level of confidence to become full-time recreational rowers, with the opportunity to enter the competitive stream if they desire.